Restoring Brazil’s rainforests isn’t just about carbon and trees — it’s about peopleSeptember 20, 2022 | By Miguel Moraes

-Last year, wildfires swept through protected areas in Brazil’s rainforests, burning trees, wild animals, and plants precious to the people who lives there.
-As of March, deforestation reached a new record high.
+Every year, wildfires sweep through protected areas in Brazil’s rainforests, burning trees, wild animals, and plants precious to the people who lives there.
+August and September are the Amazon’s burning season, and fires alerts surged in August, new government data shows, the most that month since 2010.
 Almost 20% of the Amazon rainforest has disappeared since the 1970s.
-Last year, deforestation exceeded 2.47 million acres.

 We are now in a do-or-die moment when it comes to protecting this precious ecosystem.